BSharpDevon/Bound-1.0/BookApp/README.md

-# Group One Project
+# Bound Project

 ## Project Introduction

 ### What is the concept and what are we building?

-Group One is building **Bound**, a collaborative decision-making app that provides book suggestions based on user input.
+We are building **Bound**, a collaborative decision-making app that provides book suggestions based on user input.
 The app’s key **‘bind’** feature allows two users to input their favourite books and receive a recommendation that merges their preferences.

 ---